Pancharatna Kriti

 The Pancharatna kritis (transliterated as Pañcaratna kṛti) (Sanskrit: pancha "five" + ratna "gems") are a set of five kritis (songs) in Carnatic classical music, composed by the 18th-century Indian composer Tyagaraja.
-All the kritis, as is the case with almost all of Tyagaraja's compositions, are penned in Telugu, except the first one, which is composed in Sanskrit.
+The first kriti is penned in Sanskrit while the other four kritis are penned in Telugu.
 The songs are: "Jagadananda karaka", "Dudukugala Nanne", "Sadhinchene", "Kanakana Ruchira" and "Endaro Mahanubhavulu".

 Tyagaraja and the Pancharatna Kritis

-Tyagaraja lived in the late 18th century and early 19th century in Tiruvarur in present-day Thanjavur district in Tamil Nadu.
+Tyagaraja lived in the late 18th century and early 19th century in Tiruvaiyaru in present-day Thanjavur district in Tamil Nadu.
 His compositions are considered to be some of the finest in Carnatic music.
 Of the five Pancharatna Kritis, four are in Telugu and one in Sanskrit.
 They are set to music in five ragas: Nata, Gaula, Arabhi, Varali and Sri.

 Composition

 The Pancharatna kritis were written in praise of the Hindu deity Rama.
 They are set to Adi Tala and each raga represents the mood of the song and the meaning of its lyrics.
 All the kritis were composed in the style of a Ragam Tanam Pallavi (RTP) with the charanams (stanzas) substituting for the kalpana swaras (improvisatory passages) in the pallavi section of the RTP.